sledorze/HaxeManual/md/manual/types-void.md

 > ##### Define: Void
 >
-> Void denote the absence of a type.
+> Void denotes the absence of a type.
 It is used to express that something (usually a function) has no value.

 `Void` is a special case in the type system because it is not actually a type.
 It is used to express the absence of a type, which applies mostly to function arguments and return types.